 Social Stories work to assist the individual in understanding the social rules and expectations of everyday situations that they may find problematic (Gray, 2002).
 An individual who cannot understand, tolerate, or respond to a situation appropriately is presented in a personalised story (Gray, 2002; Bowen & Plimley, 2008).
-Moreover, the story will explain what is happening socially in the situation, giving the perspectives of others, some social information, and some guideline on how to manage the situation of the social information, and some guideline on how to manage the situation is the ability to think in ways necessary for appropriate social interaction (Haggerty, Black, & Smith, 2005; Amirrudin et al., 2019).
+Moreover, the story will explain what is happening socially in the situation, giving the perspectives of others, some social information, and some guideline on how to manage the situation of the story (Gray, 2022).
+Many persons with autism have deficits in social cognition, which is the ability to think in ways necessary for appropriate social interaction (Haggerty, Black, & Smith, 2005; Amirrudin et al., 2019).
 Therefore, it can be seen that social stories are effective methods to provide guidance and directions for responding to various social situations.